rsharifnasab/create_word_cloud/README.md

 ## how to use
-1. open config.py and set your setting
+1. open config.py and set your setting such as input address
 2. run program.py with python3.4 or higher
 3. select your context (twitter or telegram or normal text)
 4. wait until program finishes